SolidInvoice/docs/source/guide/getting_started/webserver.rst

 Configuring Apache
 ------------------

-To run CSBill on apache, you need to create a custom virtual host.
+To run SolidInvoice on apache, you need to create a custom virtual host.

 .. code-block:: apache